-The car rental business was operated through a company owned by Mrs J. Mr S bought 50% of the shares of the company and lent the company €750.000 in order to buy new cars.
-At the time, Mr S had already lent amounts in excess of €100.000 to Mrs J without any agreements being signed.
+The car rental business was operated through a company owned by Mrs. J. Mr. S bought 50% of the shares of the company and lent the company €750.000 to purchase new cars.
+At the time, Mr. S had already lent amounts over €100.000 to Mrs. J without any agreements being signed.

-Mr S made a lot of changes to the business.
-Amongst other, the company invested in new cars tripling the number of existing cars, equipped each car with a GPS system, created a new website and tailored software, renovated its office and rented a new office in a prime location.
-Despite this it soon became evident how the different expectations, values and drive of the partners blocked their ability to work together.
-The partners started blaming each other and soon things escalated.
+Mr. S made a lot of changes to the business.
+Amongst other, the company invested in new cars tripling the number of existing cars, equipped each vehicle with a GPS, created a new website and tailored software, renovated its office, and rented a new office in a prime location.
+Despite this, it soon became evident how the different expectations, values, and drive of the partners blocked their ability to work together.
+The partners started blaming each other, and soon things escalated.

-Mrs J who was also Russian but married to a Cypriot started threatening Mr S. Mr S felt insecure as he was relatively new in the country without many contacts and a clear understanding of how things worked.
-The end result for him what that he was locked in a situation where he stood to lose the €850.000 invested and was afraid for his security and his family.
+Mrs. J who was also Russian but married to a Cypriot started threatening Mr. S. Mr. S felt insecure as he was relatively new in the country without many contacts and a clear understanding of how things worked.
+The result for him what that he was locked in a situation where he stood to lose the €850.000 invested and was afraid for his security and his family.

-Mr S contacted us on a Monday morning.
-The first thing we addressed were Mr S’s fears.
-We explained that the commission of threats is a criminal offence and made sure he was confident that we would not allow anything to happen to his family or himself.
-Then we explained our options and we underwent a process of clarifying the information in our disposal.
-We requested and soon received a copy of the company’s financial statements and all relevant documentation in order to be able to assess the situation.
+Mr. S contacted us on a Monday morning.
+The first thing we addressed was Mr. S’s fears.
+We explained that the commission of threats is a criminal offense and made sure he was confident that we would not allow anything to happen to his family or himself.
+Then we explained our options, and we underwent a process of clarifying the information at our disposal.
+We requested and soon received a copy of the company’s financial statements and all relevant documentation to be able to assess the situation.
 After clarifying the knowns and the unknowns, we planned our actions.

 Our target was to split the company to allow each partner to work on its own without restriction since our client could become a market leader in his sector.
-Considering the history of the business and the changes introduced by Mr S in a very short time, we felt confident in Mr S’s ability to achieve great results and drive the business forward faster without Mrs J. In addition, Mr S had invested a significant amount of money and litigation would take long, involve risk and expenses.
+Considering the history of the business and the changes introduced by Mr. S in a very short time, we felt confident in Mr. S’s ability to achieve great results and drive the business forward faster without Mrs. J. Besides, Mr. S had invested a significant amount of money and litigation would take long, involve risk and expenses.

-Achieving fast closure would require us to avoid going to the police for the threats as it would complicate matters.
-Considering that the threats were vague, we decided to send a warning letter to Mrs J, cautioning her about the threats and pointing out the breaches of the law she committed.
-We proceeded to speak to her lawyer and arranged an appointment to consider settlement within 4 days from the initial appointment with Mr S. In the meantime, we cancelled the insurance policies of the rental cars to stop the business from operating without our client’s consent and to prevent Mrs J from taking cash from the company that she wouldn’t declare.
-We prepared our strategy for the settlement meeting and clarified again the expectations of the meeting to Mr S in order to align the behavior of Mr S in the meeting with our targets.
+Achieving immediate closure would require us to avoid going to the police for the threats as it would complicate matters.
+Considering that the threats were vague, we decided to send a warning letter to Mrs. J, cautioning her about the threats and pointing out the breaches of the law she committed.
+We proceeded to speak to her lawyer and arranged an appointment to consider settlement within four days from the initial appointment with Mr. S. In the meantime, we canceled the insurance policies of the rental cars to stop the business from operating without our client’s consent and to prevent Mrs. J from taking cash from the company that she wouldn’t declare.
+We prepared our strategy for the settlement meeting.
+We clarified the expectations of the meeting again to Mr. S to align the behavior of Mr. S in the meeting with our targets.

 The meeting lasted 4 hours.
 We set the rules of the meeting, avoiding to discuss the reasons for the breakdown of the relationship as these “stress points” bring sentiment that clouds reason.
 We pointed out what the parties had to lose if they didn’t solve the dispute then and emphasized that the parties can go on continuing their business in a matter of a few days if they agreed there.